scottbromander/blink_challenge/README.md

 - $79.99 / year, or,
 - $12.99 / month
 - Free for 7 days, but you HAVE to cancel before the end of the trial or you get billed for the year.

+_Note: After I started creating the challenge, I was made aware that Blinkist had an affiliate program.
+What this means is that if you end up converting to a yearly membership, I get a spiff.
+Using my links does not cost you anything extra.
+It just means that Blinkist recognizes that I am advocating for their platform and they reward me for that.
+In no way, shape or form, do you need to use any of the links on this page.
+Feel free to sign up 100% on your own.
+It does not exclude you in the challenge._

+_This is about learning and communicating with other people in a daily learning format.
+The challenge was designed to fit into the free trial period.
+And I will remind everyone on the last day of the challenge to cancel their memberships if they do not want to continue using it!_

+_Also note that I do not have access at all to membership information or have the ability to modify memberships._